 Anyway, if you read my Grocery On A Budget: How To Easily Cut Your Bill By Half post, you already know that my family’s grocery bill used to be out of control.
 We worked hard to rein in our grocery spending.

 According to the USDA’s Food Plan, the grocery budget for a family of 5 should ideally range from $567.80 to $1296.30 a month.
 This depends on the ages of the kiddos in the household.
 The older the kids, the more expensive your budget will be.

-If you find yourself spending a ton on groceries each month and want to work on creating a cheap grocery list, I’m here to help.
+Whether you’re a college student or a family of five, if you find yourself spending a ton on groceries each month and want to work on creating a cheap grocery list, I’m here to help.

 What are the cheapest groceries to buy?

 So, if you are on a budget and want to lower your grocery spending, what are some cheap foods you can buy?

 Here’s a list of the cheapest foods you will find at the grocery store at a great price and how much they typically cost: